 How To Identify Causes of Electrical Circuit Failures

-I have 2 circuits in my home that will go off; but breaker does not throw, as if a loss of power.
+Electrical Question: I have two circuits in my home that will go off but the circuit breaker does not trip off as if a loss of power.

-- Ive had 2 electricians and power company try to figure it out.
+- I have had two electricians and power company try to figure it out.

-- Outlets were checked & 2 breakers were replaced, new meter was installed, post in box were all checked and tightened.
+- Outlets were checked and two breakers were replaced, a new meter was installed, the posts in the electrical box were all checked and tightened.

 - I’m still having the problem.
 Everyone seems to be stumped!